wib100/HCPBridgeMqtt-WiB/README.md

 ## Installation

 * Connect the board to the BUS
-* Run a BUS scan:
+* Run a BUS scan (differs on the following hardware version):

+### Old Hardware version

-  * Old HW-Version / Promatic4: BUS scan is started through flipping (ON - OFF) last dip switch.
+BUS scan is started through flipping (ON - OFF) last dip switch.
 Note that BUS power  (+24v) is removed when no devices are detected.
 In case of issues, you may find useful to "jump start" the device using the +24V provision of other connectors of the motor control board.

+### New Hardware version
-  * New HW version: with newer HW versions, the bus scan is carried out using the LC display in menu 37.
+With newer HW versions, the bus scan is carried out using the LC display in menu 37.
 For more see: [Supramatic 4 Busscan](https://www.tor7.de/news/bus-scan-beim-supramatic-serie-4-fehlercode-04-vermeiden)

 ![alt text](Images/antrieb-min.png)